jpswt/LostSkateShop/README.md

 This application was created with Vite React.

-This is a MERN stack e-commerce site for skateboard gear.
-A user can view browse through all of the products and get details about individual products.
-If they want to purchase the item, it can be added to the cart and viewed in the cart.
-Users must sign up and be logged in order to purchase itesm through the Stripe checkout.
+This is a MERN stack e-commerce site for skateboard products and accessories.
+A user can view browse through all of the product, as well as views details about individual products.
+Items can be added, viewed and purchased from the shopping cart page.
+Users must sign up and be logged in order to purchase products through the Stripe checkout.

 ## Requirements